This article was updated on 10 June 2019.

-Dollar-cost averaging over the six months reduce Alex’s exposure to volatility and is a good strategy to accumulate the stocks, ETFs and REITs of his choice over the long term.
+Dollar-cost averaging over the six months has reduced Alex’s exposure to volatility and is a good strategy to accumulate the stocks, ETFs and REITs of his choice over the long term.

 Aside from having the implicit benefits of utilising a dollar-cost averaging approach to investing, RSS plans provide you with flexibility, as there is no lock-in period that dictates how long you need to stay invested.

-While staying invested over the long-term is encouraged, you can stop, amend or sell your RSS plan at any point in time that you want.
+While staying invested over the long-term is encouraged, you can stop, amend or sell your RSS plan at any point in time that you want, without any penalties.

 Providers That Offer RSS Plans

-RSS plans are currently offered by four providers in Singapore, each giving different variation of counters that you can invest in through their platform.
+RSS plans are currently offered by three providers in Singapore, each giving different variation of counters that you can invest in through their platform.
 Commission fees are also different for each provider.